-Exemptions reduce your taxable income much like deductions do.
+Exemptions reduce your taxable income much as deductions do.

 You can receive a $2,200 exemption if you or your spouse are legally blind, a $1,000 exemption for each dependent, an exemption for the federally deductible portion of your medical and dental expenses, a $700 exemption for being 65 or older, and a personal exemption based on income and filing status.